 Accommodations: Choose one of 17 luxury bungalows with open-air screens, a private deck and outdoor rain shower.
 Your king bed or two queen-sized beds will include canopy nets.

 Food and Drink: Three a la carte meals are included daily, as well as snacks and non-alcoholic beverages in the onsite, open-air restaurant (or make a reservation for an exclusive waterfall luncheon).
 Kids’ menus are available.

 Why Kids Love It: Wildlife talks, cooking demonstrations and waterfall hikes all combine to create great memories for young explorers.
 Kids can plant and name their own tree in the volunteer secondary rainforest.

 Why Adults Love It: This resort offers plenty of educational opportunities and lessons in conservation for eco-minded parents.
 But it also provides time for sipping watermelon water by the chemical-free pool overlooking the Golfo Dulce and Pacific Ocean.

-5. Royalton Bavaro Resort and Spa, Dominican Republic
+14. Royalton Bavaro Resort and Spa – Punta Cana, Dominican Republic

-Situated on Bavaro Beach, Royalton Bavaro is a new all-inclusive family resort in the Dominican Republic.
-It opened in January, 2018.
+Situated on Bavaro Beach, Royalton Bavaro is a newer all-inclusive family resort in the Dominican Republic, having opened in January 2018.